hector4213/Memoir/README.md

 #### Single Entry View

-Each entry in the story can be viewed on it's individual page.
-The single entry view shows a presentation mode , users are able to look through other entries in that particular story.
+Each entry in a story can be viewed on it's individual page.
+The single entry view shows a presentation mode , users are able to look through other entries for that particular story.

 ![View Entry](./client/README_images/view_entry.png)